neha01mittal/HRRN/README.md

 @options
 cut -c 1,2-4,5 [path] : prints all the characters at positions from each line. cut -d delim -f 1,2-4,5 [path]: separates characters by delimiter and prints
-command1 | cut : The output of command1 is treated as file contents to be used by cut command1 | cut [options] : stdin used as file contents command1 | cut - : "-" is replaced by file contents
-command1 | cut -c [character_positions] -
-command1 | cut -d "," -f [character_positions]
+cut : stdin, if it exists, is treated as file contents to be used by cut cut [options] : stdin used as file contents cut - : "-" is replaced by stdin cut -c [character_positions] - : "-" is replaced by stdin cut -d "," -f [character_positions] : "-" is replaced by stdin
 @note
 [path] could be either an absolute file or a relative path.
 Stdin must  be denoted as “-” when using with other file names, otherwise stdin is not entertained.
 @success